Corcoran's Community Engagement Initiative

 Project-Based Learning (PBL) organizes learning around projects or complex tasks precipitated by a problem and resolved through collaborative engagement.
 In this particular model of community engagement pedagogy, students relate to the community as “consultants” working for a “client” opposed to participants in a one-time group community service project.
 In addition, reflection is an important part of this model in that it links community experiences to course content, reasserting the importance of community work.

-If you have a relationship with a local organization, have an idea for a project but no partner or known an organization with a need, please reach!
+If you have a relationship with a local organization, have an idea for a project but no partner or know an organization with a need, please reach!
 You, or the potential community partner, should contact Samantha Steen at [email protected] or (202) 994-0496.